devarshishah3/terraform-panos-dag-nia/README.md

 2. **Managing the entire Terraform workflow:**
 If a task and is defined, one or more services are associated with the task, provider is declared in the task and a Terraform module is specified using the source field of the task, the following sequence of events will occur:
    1. consul-terraform-sync will install the required version of Terraform.
-   2. consul-terraform-sync will install the required version of the Terraform provider defined in the config file and declared in the "task".
+   2. consul-terraform-sync will install the required version of the Terraform provider defined in the config file and declared in the task.
-   3. A new direstory "nia-tasks" with a sub-directory corresponding to each "task" will be created.
+   3. A new direstory "nia-tasks" with a sub-directory corresponding to each task will be created.
 This is the reason for having strict guidelines around naming.
    4. Each sub-directory corresponds to a separate Terraform workspace.
    5. Within each sub-directory corresponding a task, consul-terraform-sync will template a main.tf, variables.tf, terraform.tfvars and terraform.tfvars.tmpl.
       * **main.tf:**